 You can do pretty much everything you would do at home!
 Most new nurses join an Employee Social Club which is a great way to meet new colleagues.
 There is shopping in the old town or any of the numerous modern shopping complexes.
 There are great restaurants for eating out.
 You could also go to the nearby beaches.
 Expats often host dinner parties and the embassies host fun concerts.

-Of course there are also many expatriate amateur clubs.
-There are as well numerous sporting activities, including aerobics and weight lifting at modern gyms, basketball, billiards, cricket, cross country and road running, scuba diving or snorkeling, sailing, fishing, football, golf, tennis, horse riding, rugby, gym, drama, various book clubs...
+Of course, there are also many expatriate amateur clubs.
+There are as well numerous sporting activities, including aerobics and weightlifting at modern gyms, basketball, billiards, cricket, cross country and road running, scuba diving or snorkelling, sailing, fishing, football, golf, tennis, horse riding, rugby, gym, drama, various book clubs...
 The list is endless!

 What is the shopping like?
 Can I find everything I need in the stores there?